UppsalaGenomeCenter/InSiDeR/README.md

-InSiDeR
+Insider
 =======

-InSiDeR (Integration Site DetectoR) is a program designed for detecting integration sites from hybridization based capture of viral sequences.
-Our algorithm makes it possible to detect integration sites throughout the entire genome, with high sensitivity and specificity, by a rapid processing of single-end read alignments to the host genome.
-The method can be applied to any viruses for which the reference sequence has been established, and also to other types of transposable DNA elements.
+Insider is a program that identifies genomic positions where several aligned reads have the same start or end positions.
+The tool can be used to identify genomic positions for viral integration sites, or to find on- and off-target sites in CRISPR-Cas9 digested genomic DNA.
+In both cases, the sites are detected with high sensitivity and specificity, by a rapid processing of read alignments to the host genome.

-Check out Wiki to learn how to run InSiDeR - [Wiki](https://github.com/UppsalaGenomeCenter/InSiDeR/wiki)
+Check out Wiki to learn how to run Insider - [Wiki](https://github.com/UppsalaGenomeCenter/InSiDeR/wiki)